szilvasipeter2000/Term2/Document.md

 ## Background and goals

 For our analysis we were inspired by a data visualisation created by Milan Janosov on meteorite landings (https://www.linkedin.com/posts/milan-janosov_30daymapchallenge-gis-datascience-activity-7125409941577695232-s4oi/?utm_source=share&utm_medium=member_desktop).
 His map shows where the different meteorites have landed and posits that there seem to be more meteorites in areas with higher population density.
+Our goal is to verify or deny this statement.
 We further check if a similar connection is existing between the countries' economic development and meteorite spottings - building on the assumption that richer countries have more budget to spend on scientific equipment that may aid them in this endeavour.

 ## Data